kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 ### §91.417   Maintenance records.

-\(a\) Except for work performed in accordance with §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.411   Altimeter system and altitude reporting equipment tests and inspections.|§91.411]] and 91.413, each registered owner or operator shall keep the following records for the periods specified in paragraph (b) of this section:
+\(a\) Except for work performed in accordance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.411   Altimeter system and altitude reporting equipment tests and inspections.|§§91.411]] and 91.413, each registered owner or operator shall keep the following records for the periods specified in paragraph (b) of this section:

 \(1\) Records of the maintenance, preventive maintenance, and alteration and records of the 100-hour, annual, progressive, and other required or approved inspections, as appropriate, for each aircraft (including the airframe) and each engine, propeller, rotor, and appliance of an aircraft.
 The records must include—